 Magic.
 We all know what it is.
-But when asked to define it, it can be a bit tricky to give it a good definition.
+But when asked to define it, it can be a bit tricky to give it a good definition of magick's meaning.
 So let's start with the basics.
-All types of magic have two parts: the belief part and the practical part.
+All types of magick have two parts: the belief part and the practical part.
 If you didn't believe magic was real, then why practice it at all?
 If you don't use magic for anything, why believe in it?

-It is worth noting up front that the magic this article talks about is also sometimes spelled "magick."
+With an intro to magick, it is worth noting up front that the magic this article talks about is also sometimes spelled "magick."
 This is mostly to distinguish it from the kind of magic with card tricks and rabbits being pulled out of hats.
-Another reason some spell it this way is because they use the "k" at the end to stand for "kteis."
+Another reason some spell it this way is that they use the "k" at the end to stand for "kteis."
 Kteis is a Greek word representing the passive or reproductive powers of nature.
 In this sense, magick is balanced against the oppressive aspects of more dogmatic religious traditions that seek to regulate individual behavior and enforce social norms.

 Belief systems can tell us a lot about magic.
-Some belief systems, such as Hinduism, have a practical side (what we in the west call "yoga").
-Other systems, such as the nature-based religious views collectively called "witchcraft" or "paganism" have a collection of holy days, sometimes called "sabbaths," that involve ceremonies, which honor of different parts of the agricultural year.
-Whether one practices yoga and/ or does ceremonial magic, one performs something in accordance with a belief system.
-We can call these performances either magical acts, or "rituals."
+Some belief systems, such as Hinduism, have a practical side (what we in the West call "yoga").
+Other systems, such as the nature-based religious views collectively called "witchcraft" or "paganism" have a collection of holy days, sometimes called "sabbaths," that involve ceremonies, which honor different parts of the agricultural year.
+Whether one practices yoga and/ or does ceremonial magick, one performs something in accordance with a belief system.
+We can call these performances either magical acts or "rituals."

 The simplest belief system is devotion to a personal deity, which is another term for a "god," or a group of deities, which is called a "pantheon."
 In this basic system, one communes with the divine through prayer.
-Prayer is one of the most basic and widespread magical acts, and should be thought of as making a petition, or a stating of one's intent.
+Prayer is one of the most basic and widespread magical acts and should be thought of as making a petition or stating one's intent.

-What differs magical systems from other belief systems that the magician's intentions play a larger role.
-In more traditional belief systems, such as Christianity, the intentions of the group's morality overrides the personal autonomy of the individual believers.
+What differentiates systems of magick from other belief systems is that the magician's intentions play a larger role.
+In more traditional belief systems, such as Christianity, the intentions of the group's morality override the personal autonomy of the individual believers.
 In magical systems, one may work with the same god that church-goers revere, but the magician has a personal role, making direct contact with that divine entity, and gaining both knowledge and empowerment through that connection.